andreioprisan/spreedly-meteor/README.md

 This Meteor package is licensed under the MIT license.

-This uses version 0.1.0 of the Twilio node.js package and the new meteor 0.6.5.1 npm bindings.
+This uses version 0.1.0 of the Spreedly node.js package and the new meteor 0.6.10+ npm bindings.

 #### To Install